2009 G20 London summit protests: Timeline of the protests

 Around five thousand people joined the "G20 Meltdown" protest outside the Bank of England.
-G20 Meltdown was a radical anti-capitalist, socialist organisation conceived in Paris and formed in London in January 2009 prior to the G20 summit.
+G20 Meltdown was an anti-capitalist, socialist organisation conceived in Paris and formed in London in January 2009 prior to the G20 summit.
 As well as the protest, they organised four nearby squats.
 Much of the protest, which was "kettled", was peaceful although there were violent confrontations.
 The police used batons and dogs and at least one policeman was injured; some protesters broke into a branch of Royal Bank of Scotland and a bystander, Ian Tomlinson, died after being hit with a baton from behind by a police officer near the protest.